Some things you see in mXrap are properties of the software, while other things are properties of the root folder.

 Updating the mXrap software is easy, just download the installer from the website.

 Updating the root folder is what we use mXsync for and it’s actually more complicated to manage the root folder than the software; a bit like trying to manage a lot of interconnected spreadsheets.
 We normally rely on sites to request root updates.
 If you read about a feature on the blog or watch a training video that seems different to your current version.
 You probably need a root update.
 It’s a fairly quick process, we just need a brief connection with TeamViewer/Webex or GoTo Meeting to perform the update.
-Contact us at email@example.com.
+Contact us at our support email address.